us254/Reunion8951/Prompt.md

 # prompt making by using chatgpt

 ```
-I have a robot called skippy, I don't know how to command it,
+I have a robot called bing , I don't know how to command it,
 this robot has the ability to play different roles,
 I want you to give me a text to command the robot to play as a MATLAB coder.